 To date, COAST has used a number of strategies to solicit input from riders, organizations serving transit-dependent populations in the region, and members of the public in planning and implementation of its regional transit service.
-The COVID-19 pandemic impeded our ability to work as collaboratively with our partner agencies in the previous Program as we have in the past.
-COAST's efforts are beginning to reach pre-pandemic levels and are expected to increase as part of this Program.
+In the previous Program, the COVID-19 pandemic impeded our ability to work as collaboratively with our partner agencies as we have in the past.
+COAST's efforts to engage stakeholders are beginning to reach pre-pandemic levels and are expected to increase as part of this Program.